SophiaChen-codes/DOTNB/DOTNB_Matlab/ReadMe.md

 PDF: Probability Density Function
 CDF: Cumulative Density Function

-Here is a test example to simulate 30000 numbers following DOTNB distribution, calculate the theoretical distribution, then plot the histgraph of simulated numbers and the theoretical pdf function.
+Test_DOTNB.m contains an example to simulate 30000 numbers following DOTNB distribution, calculate the theoretical distribution, then plot the histgraph of simulated numbers and the theoretical pdf function.